tachyonlabs/Grow-With-Google-Udacity-Android-Developer-Nanodegree-XYZ-Reader/README.md

 * [ ] App does not request permissions to access sensitive data or services that can cost the user money, unless related to a core capability of the app.

 #### User/App State
-* [ ] App correctly preserves and restores user or app state, that is , student uses a bundle to save app state and restores it via onSaveInstanceState/onRestoreInstanceState.
+* [ ] App correctly preserves and restores user or app state, that is, student uses a bundle to save app state and restores it via onSaveInstanceState/onRestoreInstanceState.
 For example,
     * [ ] When a list item is selected, it remains selected on rotation.
     * [ ] When an activity is displayed, the same activity appears on rotation.
     * [ ] User text input is preserved on rotation.